 Started my annual rewatch of #Lost on Saturday, and figured I’d use that timing to get a small head start on #Inktober2018 since I’ll be out of town for a few days.
 I’m gonna attempt to draw a character from Lost every day in the month of October.
 Let me know who to draw next! pic.twitter.com/ONOhCvMBulSeptember 24, 2018

 If you like the idea of using the Inktober prompts we mentioned earlier, another way to make the most of them is to pick a theme you can hang them around.
 We've seen lots of artists doing this over on the Inktober hashtag, and it looks like a genius way to narrow down your decision making over the coming weeks.

 Not only that, but by picking a theme you're comfortable with, you get to play to your strengths by illustrating something you care about.
-This could be anything from Disney princesses to robots – or, as Twitter user Crisalys demonstrates, guitars.
+This could be anything from Disney princesses to robots – or, as Twitter user Joey Hernandez demonstrates, the TV series Lost.

 06. Get ahead

 Bit of a controversial one, this.
 Given that life is busy and that it's hard to make the time for creative side projects, artists need all the help they can get to crank out an ink illustration every day for 31 days straight.